Why Outsourced Executive Assistants Make Sense for Any Size Company

 5. Expert Support and Management

-The fifth reason businesses are returning to managed outsourced executive assistant services is to take advantage of administrative expertise they do not have internally, on the service and management sides.
+The fifth reason businesses are returning to managed outsourced executive assistant services is to leverage the administrative expertise they do not have internally on the service and management sides.

-SIA lists “Tapping into third-party expertise” as one of the drivers for remote assistant services.
-Outsourced assistant firms specialize in offering skilled workers in specific categories, and organizations that utilize these services prudently can gain a competitive advantage.
+SIA identifies “Tapping into third-party expertise” as a key driver for remote assistant services.
+Outsourced assistant companies focus on providing skilled workers in particular areas, and organizations that use these services wisely can achieve a competitive edge.

 However, it is not just about the executive assistants' individual and collective expertise.
 The built-in performance management and service optimization are equally valuable.